 We really hope that you’ve found our guide valuable and perhaps you’ve even been inspired to redo your existing coop floors!

-So why not spread some inspiration and share with your fellow chicken hobbyists who may want to upgrade, install, or repair their current coops…
+So why not spread some inspiration and share it with a fellow chicken keeper who may want to upgrade, install, or repair their current coops…